What is The Psychologist?

 Who is involved?

-The Psychologist is produced by a small team of BPS staff.
+The Psychologist is produced by a team of BPS staff.

 Mike Thompson, Sub-editor, started before records began.
 He handles all the design and illustration in the publication.

 Our hugely popular Research Digest is available in a number of forms, including blog, app, email, Twitter, podcast, Facebook and Tumblr.
-It is edited by Dr Christian Jarrett.
-Check out some of his work, including the Rough Guide to Psychology, and his fantastic Twitter feed.
-Dr Alex Fradera is a regular contributor.
+It is edited by Dr Matthew Warren, with Emily Reynolds and Emma Young as writers.

 Debbie Gordon, Editorial Assistant, joined in April 2008.
 She has a degree in Media and Music Technology.

 Our journalist, Ella Rhodes, joined us in June 2014.
 She is a psychology graduate and trained journalist, having previously worked on the Derby Telegraph.

 Advertising, including Psychologist advertising and the Psychologist Appointments website is handled by Redactive: